czpilar/gdrive/README.md

 ======

 - `gdrive-cmd` is simple java command line application for uploading file(s) to Google Drive.
-- `gdrive-core` is core library which provide function for uploading file(s) to Google Drive.
+- `gdrive-core` is core library which provide ability for uploading file(s) to Google Drive.

 gDrive as command line application
 ----------------------------------